Fritz Leiber: Fafhrd and the Gray Mouser

 His legacy has been consolidated by his most famous creations, the Fafhrd and the Gray Mouser stories, written over a span of 50 years.
 The first, "Two Sought Adventure", appeared in Unknown, August 1939.
 The stories are about an unlikely pair of heroes found in and around the city of Lankhmar.
 Fafhrd was based on Leiber himself and the Mouser on his friend Harry Otto Fischer, and the two characters were created in a series of letters exchanged by the two in the mid-1930s.
 These stories were among the progenitors of many of the tropes of sword and sorcery.
-They are also notable among sword and sorcery stories in that, over the course of the stories, his two heroes mature, take on more responsibilities, and eventually settle down into marriage.

 Some Fafhrd and Mouser stories were recognized by annual genre awards: "Scylla's Daughter" (1961) was "Short Story" Hugo finalist, and "Ill Met in Lankhmar" (1970) won the "Best Novella" Hugo and Nebula Awards.
 Leiber's last major work, The Knight and Knave of Swords (1991), closed out the series while leaving room for possible sequels.
 In his last year, Leiber considered allowing other writers to continue the series, but his sudden death made this more difficult.
 One new Fafhrd and the Mouser novel, Swords Against the Shadowland, by Robin Wayne Bailey, appeared in 1998.

 The stories influenced the shaping of sword and sorcery and other works.
 Joanna Russ' stories about thief-assassin Alyx (collected in 1976 in The Adventures of Alyx) were in part inspired by Fafhrd and the Gray Mouser, and Alyx made guest appearances in two of Leiber's stories.
-Numerous writers have paid homage to the stories.
-For instance, Terry Pratchett's city of Ankh-Morpork bears something more than a passing resemblance to Lankhmar (acknowledged by Pratchett by the placing of the swordsman-thief "The Weasel" and his giant barbarian comrade "Bravd" in the opening scenes of the first Discworld novel).
 More recently, playing off the visit of Fafhrd and the Grey Mouser to our world in Adept's Gambit (set in second century B.C.
 Tyre), Steven Saylor's short story "Ill Seen in Tyre" takes his Roma Sub Rosa series hero Gordianus to the city of Tyre a hundred years later, where the two visitors from Nehwon are remembered as local legends.

 Fischer and Leiber contributed to the original design of the 1976 wargame Lankhmar from TSR.